PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Conclusion

 \section{Conclusion}

-In this paper, we have analyzed the problems of post-training quantization for vision transformers.
+In this paper, we analyzed the problems of post-training quantization for vision transformers.
 We observed both the post-softmax activations and the post-GELU activations have special distributions.
 We also found that the common quantization metrics are inaccurate to determine the optimal scaling factor.
-To solve these problems, we proposed the twin uniform quantization and a Hessian guided metric.
-They can decrease the quantization error and improve the prediction accuracy with a small cost.
-To enable the fast quantization of vision transformers, we have developed an efficient framework, PTQ4ViT.
-The experiments demonstrated we achieved near-lossless prediction accuracy on the ImageNet classification task, making PTQ acceptable for vision transformers.
+To solve these problems, we proposed the twin uniform quantization and a Hessian-guided metric.
+They can decrease the quantization error and improve the prediction accuracy at a small cost.
+To enable the fast quantization of vision transformers, we developed an efficient framework, PTQ4ViT.
+The experiments demonstrated that we achieved near-lossless prediction accuracy on the ImageNet classification task, making PTQ acceptable for vision transformers.